Wealth: A Dangerous Blessing

 Lights, Camera, Litigation

 You just started to really make it big.
 You’ve been featured in all kinds of local, national and international media outlets.
-People know who you are and are starting to have a greater sense of what you are actually work.
+People know who you are and are starting to have a greater sense of what you are actually worth.
 Like carrion birds circling their prey, slowly but surely friends, enemies, colleagues and everything in between begin to take notice and if you haven’t been smart about certain decisions you’ve made in the past, those choices could come back to haunt you in the form of a lawsuit.
 Believe me, it happens more often than you might want to believe.

 Legal troubles, litigation, lawyers fees and all the other associated fun that comes with getting involved with the court system, is something you are going to want to work diligently to avoid.
 Wealthy people know this and that is why they have teams supporting them 24 hours a day, helping to assess, counter and minimize risks wherever they might exist.